 To fully understand the body language of dogs, we must also know those signals that allow us to understand if our dog is in a state of calm.
 We refer to a series of movements, gestures and attitudes that the animal adopts to avoid a conflict.
 Some are very easy to interpret like, for example, the submissive attitudes we told you about earlier.
 Others, however, are not so obvious.

-Typically, a dog that is uncomfortable may look away, turn his head when sniffed at his face, quickly lick his mouth , yawn, assume a stiff posture, etc. If these signs are not taken into account, the dog may have an aggressive reaction, therefore, it is very important to know them.
+Typically, a dog that is uncomfortable may look away, turn their head when sniffed at their face, quickly lick their mouth, yawn, assume a stiff posture, etc. If these signs are not taken into account, the dog may have an aggressive reaction, therefore, it is very important to know them.

 As you have seen, there are many signals that our dog sends us.
 Did you know them all?
 A good understanding and a good coexistence will allow you to experience wonderful moments with your pet.